paritytech/foundry-revive/README.md

 ---

-## Differences Between Foundry and Foundry-Polkadot Fork
+## Differences Between Foundry and Foundry-Polkadot

-This section outlines the key differences between the original Foundry toolkit ([Foundry](https://github.com/foundry-rs/foundry)) and the ParityTech Foundry-Polkadot fork ([Foundry-Polkadot](https://github.com/paritytech/foundry-polkadot)). **It is intended for developers already familiar with Foundry who are interested in using the fork for Polkadot blockchain development.** The focus is on new features, changes, and unsupported functionalities in the fork, emphasizing its adaptation for Polkadot.
+This section outlines the key differences between the original Foundry toolkit ([Foundry](https://github.com/foundry-rs/foundry)) and the ParityTech Foundry-Polkadot ([Foundry-Polkadot](https://github.com/paritytech/foundry-polkadot)). **It is intended for developers already familiar with Foundry who are interested in using the Foundry-Polkadot for Polkadot blockchain development.** The focus is on new features, changes, and unsupported functionalities in the Foundry-Polkadot, emphasizing its adaptation for Polkadot.

 ### 1. Resolc Compiler Integration

-**Purpose**: The most significant addition in the fork is support for compiling Solidity contracts for Polkadot using the Resolc compiler, which targets PolkaVM in the `pallet-revive` framework ([Revive Repository](https://github.com/paritytech/revive)).
+**Purpose**: The main addition in the Foundry-Polkadot is support for compiling Solidity contracts targeting Polkadot, using the Resolc compiler to generate PolkaVM-compatible bytecode.
 This contrasts with the original Foundry's use of the Solc compiler for Ethereum's EVM.

 **Usage**:
 - **Command-Line Flag**: For commands that involve compilation (e.g., `forge build`), you can use the `--resolc` flag to enable Resolc compilation.
 For example: